Cuba: Complexity, Community, and Change

 Course & Travel Dates

-This course is held in fall semester and includes 7 on-campus classes and a one week intensive in Cuba over fall break.
+This course is held Summer semester and includes 7 weeks of on-campus classes and a one-week intensive in Cuba.
 The course is a result of collaborative efforts between the Lowell Bennion Community Service Center, the Office of Global Engagement and Learning Abroad and the Departments of Political Science and Public Administration.

 Travel dates during Summer 2022: May 27th to June 4th

 Class meets on Tuesdays and Thursdays during the month of May